bridgecrewio/checkov-vscode/README.md

 * From [Integrations](https://www.bridgecrew.cloud/integrations/api-token), select **API Token** and copy the API key.
 * In Visual Studio Code, enter your API Token in the Checkov Extension settings page.
 * Using a custom CA certificate is possible.
-If needed, set the path to the certificate file in the Checkov Extension settings page.
+If needed, set the path to the certificate file in the Checkov Extension in the Checkov Extension settings page.

+* If you find the error message noisy, you're able to disable it entirely by selecting `Disable error message` in the settings page.

 ### Usage